solution25com/store-credit-shopware-6-solution25/README.md

 4. **Verify Installation**

-- After activation, you will see MaxMind in the list of installed plugins.
+- After activation, you will see Store Credit in the list of installed plugins.
 - The plugin name, version, and installation date should appear as shown in the screenshot below.
 ![Group 7983](https://github.com/user-attachments/assets/a1ac0256-5393-4f18-8fa4-858d9b8cdf92)

 ## Plugin Configuration
 1. **Access Plugin Settings**
 - Go to Settings > System > Plugins.
-- Locate MaxMind and click the three dots (...) icon or the plugin name to open its settings.
+- Locate Store Credit and click the three dots (...) icon or the plugin name to open its settings.

 2. **General Settings**
 <br>**1.
 Minimal Configuration**: After installing the Store Credit Plugin, you need to enable the **Store Credit Refund Type** in the configuration.
 Since this plugin is related to **Swag Commercial**, the toggle should be enabled for the **Store Credit Refund Type** option to activate store credit refunds.